AppleWin/AppleWin/linux.md

 ##  What works

-Almost everything works, except:
+Almost everything works, except the serial port.

-* serial port
-* debugger (work started to port it)

 The UI has been rewritten in Qt or ImGui.